DataBiosphere/cgp-deployment/README.md

     1. The Google Client Secret when you created the Google App for Boardwalk
     1. The Google Site Verification Code from the Boardwalk setup
     1. The url of the Bagit Firecloud Lambda
-    1. The url of the Dos Azul Lambda
+    1. The url of the DOS Azul Lambda (aka DOS DSS service)

 Once the installer completes, the system should be up and running.
 Congratulations!
 See `docker ps` to get an idea of what's running.